All about the Peloton bike alternative we decided to buy for our home!

 We also really needed a bike that would work for both Adam and I, since I am short and he is NOT!
 The seat can be adjusted for inseams of 27.5″ – 36.2″ – and you can adjust the handlebars based on your height, too.
 The toe caged pedals also have straps that you can adjust to make your feet feel more secure, too.

-In order to make sure this bike promoted “me-time” for both of us, we wanted to put it in Adam’s office so you can shut the door when you’re riding.
-There isn’t a ton of room in there, but this bike doesn’t take up a whole lot of space!
+In order to make sure this bike promoted “me-time” for both of us, we wanted to put it in a separate room so you can shut the door when you’re riding.
+While we have plenty of room now, there wasn’t a ton of space in Adam’s office at the old apartment, but this bike is pretty compact anyway!
 I recommend getting a tape measurer out and measuring 42.9″ long, 19.6″ wide, and 42.5″ high to make sure it fits well in your space.
 We also added a little bit of extra room on either side to make sure we could bend our elbows without hitting the wall, too!

 Speaking of classes, did you know you can use the Peloton app to stream classes even if you don’t own the Peloton bike?!
 Right now, you can get 90 days for free, but after that it’s only $12.99 a month.
 And that grants you access to all of their live cycling classes, on demand cycling classes, AND their other formats, too!
 We’re talking strength training, yoga meditation, bootcamp, and more.
 I’m such a class girl, that access to these resources is really what takes our bike from fine to GREAT.
 (My favorite teachers so far are Cody, Hannah, and Ally!)